Genfood/secure-logging-cr/README.md

 This repository contains an implementation of Blass and Noubir's paper: [Forward Security with Crash Recovery for Secure Logs](https://eprint.iacr.org/2019/506)

-The implementation is part of my master thesis.
+This implementation is part of my master's thesis, which was submitted as part of the IT Security Master's Graduation Program at Airbus Commercial Aircraft.
 It is currently only tested on my MacBook, and parts of it are written for Metal.
-The current state is unlikely to run on any other hardware other than Apple.
-This is likely to change in the future.
+The current state is unlikely to run on any other hardware other than Apples.
+This will maybe change in the future.

 ## Information